Houston hires Tulane coach Willie Fritz to replace the fired Dana Holgorsen

-HOUSTON (AP) — Willie Fritz was hired as Houston’s coach on Sunday, replacing Dana Holgorsen, who was fired a week ago after five seasons with the Cougars.
+HOUSTON (AP) — Willie Fritz, who has won the second-most games in Tulane’s 130-season history, was hired as Houston’s coach on Sunday, replacing Dana Holgorsen, who was fired a week ago after five seasons with the Cougars.

 Fritz spent the last eight seasons at Tulane, where he was named American Athletic Conference coach of the year in the last two seasons.